thayub/eddmann/_posts/2012-07-08-the-ultimate-mamp-setup-hands-down.markdown

 }
 {% endhighlight %}

-Now that I have this setup I carn't believe a world without it.
+Now that I have this setup I carn't imagine a world without it.
 All the tedious work required in setting up a new project has now vanished!